How to Prevent Lead Poisoning

 Reduce the dust levels in your home

-- Use a door mat to remove dirt from shoes before taking them off.
+- Use a door mat outside your home to remove dirt from shoes before taking them off.
 Clean dust from underneath the mat frequently.

 - Take off your shoes before going into your home.
 Even after scraping off dirt, shoes will track some dust and lead into your home.